langflow-ai/langflow/docs/docs/integrations/notion/list-users.md

 # User List

-Langflow allows you to extend its functionality with custom components.
-The `NotionUserList` component is designed to retrieve users from Notion.
+The `NotionUserList` component retrieves users from Notion.
 It provides a convenient way to integrate Notion user data into your Langflow workflows.

 [Notion Reference](https://developers.notion.com/reference/get-users)